forcedotcom/cli/releasenotes/README.md

   Starting in Spring '21, EnableSetPasswordInApi is a feature in your scratch org definition file and not a setting.

 * FIX: The `force:user:password:generate` no longer fails when generating a password for a user that does not have access to Profile Standard Object.

+* FIX: The output of `force:user:create` with `--json` now matches previous version.